stavkl/linguistics-for-nlp/_posts/2020-09-21-getting-the-life.md

 ### Along came BERT
 Not going to introduce BERT here, it took the world by storm and since then has been used for pretty much anything - turning regular rocks into gold, curing the blind, bringing people back from the dead... and wasn't trained on any of these tasks, what a guy!<br>
 *(Hi, this is me being totally sarcastic because it's my blog.
-As you'll see here and in the future, I'm not the biggest fan of huge-but-dumb models that happen to work well for English)*
+As you'll see here and in the future, I'm not the biggest fan of huge-but-dumb models that happen to work well for English)*<br>
 So BERT has four important qualities that make it interesting for multi-tagging Hebrew:
 1. It's contextualized and remember that the correct segmentation is relies on context
 2. It breaks words into pieces (called word-pieces), which is needed in the pre-processing stage.